Jot-codes/dots-hyphens-hashes/github-pages.md

 To make your Gitub pages run and to maintain them, you need a tool called Git.
 Navigate to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the tool.

 ### Choosing a Template
 Since you don't create the whole web page from scratch, you need to choose a template, which you want to use.
-Choose one from listed here: [https://pages.github.com/themes/] (https://pages.github.com/themes/).
+Choose one from listed here: [https://pages.github.com/themes] (https://pages.github.com/themes).
 Just choose the design you like.
 You don't have to do anything more, yet ;)

-### Downloading and Installing GIMP2

-GIMP is an acronym for GNU Image Manipulation Program.
-It is a free program, which you can use for image editing.
-For more information, see [https://www.gimp.org/about/](https://www.gimp.org/about/).

-You can skip this section if you have GIMP already installed.

-1. Go to [https://www.gimp.org/downloads/](https://www.gimp.org/downloads/) and download GIMP2.
-1. To install GIMP, follow the instructions from the gimp.org website.
+## Placing the Template on Your GitHub

 ### Changing pdf's Color